lesley-byte/student-javascript-debugging-exercise/exercises/factorialCalculator/README.md

 ## Resume and Continue:

-- [ ] After examining each step, you can use the "Continue" button to move to the next breakpoint.
+- [ ] After examining each step, you can use the "Continue" button to move to the next breakpoint🔴.